oroinc/documentation/commerce/user_guide/getting_started/my_oro/my_user_page.rst

 You can filter tasks by a variety of parameters.
 To open the task view page, click this task in the grid.

-For more information about tasks management, see the :ref:`Tasks <user-guide-activities-tasks>` guide.
+For more information about tasks management, see the :ref:`Tasks <doc-activities-tasks>` guide.

 Cases Subsection